Alphix/gssproxy/docs/README.md

 # Getting started with gssproxy

-This document attempts to cover how to use gssproxy with any simple, well-behaved service, and explain in broad strokes what each step accomplishes.
+This document attempts to provide a gentle introduction by covering how to use `gssproxy` with any simple, well-behaved service, and explain in broad strokes what each step accomplishes.
 All commands should be run as root.

 More specific topics are covered by other documents: